-Your doctor will likely conduct a routine physical exam, listening particularly to your heart rate and rhythm.
-During the exam, he or she might do one or more of the following:
+During the physical exam, your doctor will listen to your heart rate and rhythm.
+He or she might do one or more of the following:

-- check your pulse—this will tell him where your resting heart rate averages
+- check your pulse to measure your resting heart rate

-- check for swelling in the legs and feet, both of which can be a sign of heart failure or heart disease
+- check for swelling in the legs and feet, which can be a sign of heart failure or heart disease

 - order a series of blood tests to check for indicators of heart disease or a thyroid problem

-After this initial physical exam, your doctor may request you undergo a few diagnostic tests and procedures to either confirm or disprove an arrhythmia diagnosis.
+After this initial physical exam, your doctor may request a few diagnostic tests and procedures to either confirm or disprove an arrhythmia diagnosis.